speedment/speedment-doc/pages/stream_fundamentals.md

 ### Primitive Stream Operations

 Primitive streams (like `IntStream` and `LongStream`) provide similar functionality as ordinary streams but usually the parameter count and types differ so that primitive streams can accept more optimized function variants.
-Here is a list of additional *terminal operations* that are available for primitive Streams:
+Here is a list of additional *Terminal Operations* that are available for primitive Streams:

 | Operation         | Parameter(s)         | Action
 | :------------     | :------------------- | :----------------------------------------------------- |